'They made every man at the event give me a lap dance'

-Blackpool Gazette editor Vanessa Sims experiences Karen's Diner on Tour at Tiffany's Hotel on the Promenade
+Lancashire Post editor Vanessa Sims experiences Karen's Diner on Tour at Tiffany's Hotel on the Promenade (cloned)

 Editor Vanessa Sims accepted an invitation to Karen's Diner on Tour when it arrived in Lancashire last weekend - here is her verdict on the self-acclaimed World's rudest restaurant.